-- there is, so far as the person is aware, no relevant audit information of which the group's auditors are unaware; and - the person has taken all the steps that he/she ought to have taken as a director to be aware of any relevant audit information and to establish that the group's auditors are aware of that information.
+• the person has taken all the steps that he/she ought to have taken as a director to be aware of any relevant audit information and to establish that the company's auditors are aware of that information.

-14. Terms of appointment of the auditors
+13. Terms of appointment of the auditors

-At the AGM, the shareholders will be requested to reappoint HLB CMA South Africa Incorporated as the independent external auditors of the group and to confirm Mr G Davias as the designated lead audit partner for the 2020 financial year.
+At the AGM, the directors will be requested to reappoint HLB CMA South Africa Incorporated as the independent external auditors of the group and to confirm Mr G Davias as the designated lead audit partner for the 2022 financial year.

-15. Date of authorisation for issue of financial statements
+14. Date of authorisation for issue of financial statements

-The group annual financial statements have been authorised for issue by the directors on 20 April 2020.
+The group annual financial statements have been authorised for issue by the directors on 10 May 2022.